26hrs/-multi-pong/README.md

 ## License

-MusicalScaleKit is available under the
+MusicalScaleKit is available under the MIT license.